All right, news roundup, information overload hour.

 But now they even have headphones that you can wear while you're training.

-So okay, it's funny you say that because one of my best friends, John Gomez, my best friend from third grade, he swims every day for like an hour.
+One of my best friends, John Gomez, my best friend from third grade, he swims every day for like an hour.

-And he has this whole thing he has a snorkel thing, so he doesn't have to turn his head to breathe when he's doing freestyle, and he's got music playing in his ears.
+And he has this whole thing, he has a snorkel thing, so he doesn't have to turn his head to breathe when he's doing freestyle.

-He's always loved music since we were young, and he has his own set list, and he just takes a sweet ass time, he's not racing, and just swims back and forth, back and forth, listening to the music.
+He's not racing and just swims back and forth, back and forth, listening to the music.

 Keeps trying to get me.

-I have a pool in my backyard, keeps trying to get me to convert it to salt water.
+Keeps trying to get me to convert it to salt water.

 I'm like, I'm not turning that into salt water.

-You said you go turn it into salt water.
+He said, you go turn it into salt water.

-Um anyway, Katie, you used to swim too.
+Anyway, Katie, you used to swim too?

-Yeah, I swam um all through summer league from uh time I was eight or nine years old, and I threw through I swam uh through high school too.
+Yeah, I swam all through summer league from the time I was eight or nine years old.

 So kind of the same thing.